radiac/nanodjango/README.rst

 ===========================

-Developers often begin projects with Flask because it looks easier to get started with than Django, but as the project grows it's easy for it to become an unmaintainable mashup of third party libraries and hand-rolled bodges just to begin to get close to what Django offers out of the box.
+Developers often begin projects with Flask because it looks easier to get started with than Django, but as the project grows it's easy for it to become a poorly-structured mashup of third party libraries and hand-rolled bodges, just to begin to get close to what Django offers out of the box.

-As someone who has often been brought in to try to rescue these projects, I decided that enough is enough - it is time to eliminate that excuse for picking Flask over Django.

 Django-Flasky makes it as easy to start a Django project as it is to start a Flask project, but because it's using Django from the start you'll be able to take advantage